Jake Worth

 }

-I like guard clauses because they identify a unique state where the function should bail.
+I like guard clauses because they identify an exceptional state where the function should stop doing work.

 Alternatives